-When engaging with a new client we must inform the client of our conflict of interest management policy and how it may be accessed.

-A conflict of interest may be difficult to define, and is assessed in relation to all of the circumstances.
-This policy is specific to the regulated entities in South Africa and the rendering of financial services.
-Please refer to the Lebon Conflict of Interest policy for management of conflicts of interest on a firm wide basis.
+- 3.1.
+When engaging with a new client we must inform the client of our conflict-of-interest management policy and how it may be accessed. - 3.2.
+A conflict of interest may be difficult to define and is assessed in relation to all the circumstances.
+This policy is specific to the regulated entities in South Africa and the rendering of financial services. - 3.3.
 Given Lebon's aim of encouraging long term, deep relationships with clients, it is preferable to have a low threshold for identifying a potential conflict of interest.